nikksno/cookieconsent/README.md

 			link: 'My custom cookie link'
 		}
 	settings: {
-		consenttype: "explicit",		// other options: "implicit"
         	style: "dark",				// other options: "light"
-		bannerPosition: "bottom",		// other options: "top", "push" [not tested with this fork]
+        	bannerPosition: "bottom",		// other options: "top", "push" [not tested in this version]
+        	clickAnyLinkToConsent: true,		// if TRUE clicking any link on the page will accept cookies
+        	scrollToConsent: true,			// if TRUE scrolling the page will accept cookies
+        	cookiePolicy: true,			// show link to cookie policy in the banner
+        	iubendaCP: false,			// show link to iubenda cookie policy overlay in the banner [work in progress] [overrides the cookiePolicy setting by disabling it] [requires iubenda setup - see readme]
+        	moreInfo: true,				// show link to cookie settings in the banner
+        	refreshOnConsent: false,		// if TRUE accepting cookies will refresh the page
+        	collectStatistics: false,		// collect statistics
-		tagPosition: "bottom-right"		// other options: combine "top" and "bottom" with "left" and "right" separated by a dash like in the example
+        	tagPosition: 'bottom-right',		// other options: combine "bottom" and "vertical" with "left" and "right" separated by a dash [like in the example]
-		hideprivacysettingstab: true,
-		onlyshowwithineu: true,
+        	useSSL: true,				// will be removed in future version by making it always TRUE
+        	serveraddr: 'http://cookieconsent.silktide.com/', // don't edit this one
+        	clearprefs: false,			// no clue for now as to what this does
+        	consenttype: 'explicit',		// if TRUE the visitor must accept before cookies are installed [only required in certain countries] [see readme for correct implementation instructions]
+        	onlyshowbanneronce: false,		// if FALSE the banner will display on every subsequent page visit until it is dismissed by the visitor [only valid if consenttype is IMPLICIT]
+        	hideallsitesbutton: false,		// if TRUE the "Accept cookies on all sites" button is hidden
+        	disableallsites: false,			// if TRUE all options related to the "All sites" feature are disabled
+        	hideprivacysettingstab: false,		// if TRUE the cooke settings tab is disabled
+        	scriptdelay: 800,			// script execution delay
+        	testmode: false,			// other options: "accept", "decline".
+For test use only.
+        	overridewarnings: false,		// setup help for devs
+        	onlyshowwithineu: false,		// attempt to locate visitor and display banner accordingly
-		ipinfodbkey: 'IPInfoDB-API-Key',	// optional, only necessary if "onlyshowwithineu" is set to "true"
+        	ipinfodbkey: false,			// only required if onlyshowwithineu is set to TRUE
-		refreshOnConsent: true,
-		ignoreDoNotTrack: true,
-		disableallsites: true,
-		useSSL: true
-	},
+        	ignoreDoNotTrack: false			// ignore DoNotTrack headers from the visitor's browser },
 	strings: {
 		socialDefaultTitle: 'Social media title [Social med,ia]',